 2016- Professor, Principal Investigator,

-Department of Pathology and Pathophysiology School of Basic Medical Sciences, Zhejiang
+Department of Pathology and Pathophysiology School of Basic Medical Sciences, Zhejiang University

 Research Focus: Molecular mechanisms of obesity and diabetes